Cyber Security and DW Spectrum

 Limiting external network (Internet) access to only terminals on your main network, separate from your DW Blackjack Server and your IP camera network, reduces the access points that malicious agents can use to attack your system.
 While this additional security option may seem inconvenient, limiting the DW Blackjack Server and DW Spectrum IPVMS to their intended purposes only increases your cybersecurity and peace of mind.

-As Digital Watchdog is a security solution company and not a full-time surveillance company, we institute procedures to ensure that threat assessment and resolution is addressed as part of our culture.
+As Digital Watchdog is a security solution company and not a full-time surveillance company, we institute procedures to ensure that threat assessment and resolution are addressed as part of our culture.

-DW Spectrum IPVMS undergoes rigorous quality assurance testing prior to each software release to identify and remedy vulnerabilities through external security audits with our partners.
+DW Spectrum IPVMS undergoes rigorous quality assurance testing before each software release to identify and remedy vulnerabilities through external security audits with our partners.

 Digital Watchdog maintains a global support presence with an active support portal and community forum.
 Customers and partners are encouraged to report issues and work with our support team members.

-DW Spectrum provides regular, monthly patches which address emerging security threats and reported bugs.
+Patches that address emerging security threats and reported bugs can be provided.
 It is recommended to use patches only as needed.